Health History and Immunization Record

 In the event a student is diagnosed as having a transmittable disease which must be reported to the State Department of Health, the university reserves the right to determine, on a case-by-case basis, whether it should establish conditions to limit or prohibit the student's continued participation in the university community in the interest of public health and/or the health of the student.
 The Director of the Student Health Service is empowered to make this decision with consultation as appropriate.
 Specific conditions may include, but will not be limited to, periodic medical/counseling procedures, confinement to the Student Health Center, reassignment or removal from the residence halls, and/or a medical withdrawal from the university.
 If, in the opinion of the Director, the student's situation requires the immediate exclusion from the residence halls or the campus, the university will consider such action temporary until the student has an opportunity to receive a full review of the matter by the Director of the Student Health Service.
 For a list of reportable diseases to which this policy may apply, see the Virginia Department of Health web site.

 Medical and Emotional Emergencies

-The College has a medical/emotional emergency procedure to maintain the safety of individual students, as well as the community.
+The university has a medical/emotional emergency procedure to maintain the safety of individual students, as well as the community.
 The medical/emotional emergency procedure will be used if a student attempts suicide, makes a threat or gesture of suicide, harms or attempts to harm him or herself or others, or undergoes severe emotional or psychological distress.
-Anyone with knowledge of such circumstances should contact the Dean of Students, 221-2510; Residence Life Staff, 221-4314; or Campus Police, 221-4596 to alert the counselor on call.
+Anyone with knowledge of such circumstances should contact the Dean of Students, 221-2510; Residence Life Staff, 221-4314; or William & Mary Police, 221-4596 to alert the counselor on call.